-In this post I’ll outline what makes for a good v-neck and explain the (many) factors that make Uniqlo’s merino wool sweater one of the best value vees on the market.
+In this post I’ll outline what makes for a good v-neck and provide an in-depth Uniqlo sweater review that explains the (many) factors that make their merino wool v-neck sweater one of the best value vees on the market.

 Plus!
 What to Look for in a V-Neck Sweater (and What to Avoid)